Congratulations to the P2P Business Competition Awardees!

-Path to Prosperity is a Business Development Competition open to individuals, for-profit businesses, and tribal entities that have or intend to have a significant operating presence in the Bristol Bay region of Alaska.
+Path to Prosperity (P2P) is a Business Development Competition open to individuals, for-profit businesses, and tribal entities that have or intend to have a significant operating presence in the Bristol Bay region of Alaska.
 The business idea may be an original business concept or an extension of a current business activity.
 It can be a product, service, or social venture.
-Those with business ideas, start-up concepts, and/or established businesses are all encouraged to read the 2019 official rules and guidelines.
-Download the paper application here.
+Those with business ideas, start-up concepts, and/or established businesses are all encouraged to read the 2020 official rules and guidelines.

 Round 1: Business Concept Description

 Applicants submit their business concept or idea.
 At this stage, we don’t need a detailed business plan.
 We just want to get to know your business idea and why you think your idea is sustainable, or triple-bottom-line friendly.
-Bristol Bay Development Fund anticipates opening Round 1 in mid-July and closing the round in mid-September.
+Bristol Bay Development Fund (BBDF) anticipates opening Round 1 in mid-July, 2020 and closing the round in early-September.
 Applications will be judged by independent reviewers, and 10-12 finalists will be selected to attend a start-up boot camp.

 Round 2: Your Business Plan